-In addition to the sampling of F, Cl, and SO_x in bubbler bottles heavy metals (mercury, lead, cadmium), and SO_3 are be sampled in bubbler bottles.
+In addition to the sampling of F, Cl, and SO_x in bubbler bottles heavy metals (mercury, lead, cadmium, zinc, chrome, copper, nickel and arsenic), SO_3 , formaldehyde and ammonia are be sampled in bubbler bottles.
 The absorbing liquid is adjusted depending on the component.
 Sulphur trioxide is a determining factor in the acid dew point of flue gasses and can be important in the operation of specific flue-gas cleaning installations.